axibase/axibase-charts/widgets/gauge-chart/README.md

 ![](./images/multiple-gauges.png)

 Gauge Chart displays last series value on a gauge with colored threshold ranges.
-If the gauge widget contains multiple series, it will display the sum of the series values.
+If the gauge widget contains multiple series, it displays the sum of the series values.

 ## Syntax